-8 Times Foreign Languages Were Considered Dangerous in the U.S.
+8 Times Foreign Languages Were Considered Dangerous in the US

 Between travel bans, burgeoning nativism and increasingly restrictive immigration policies, this moment in our national history doesn’t necessarily line up with the multicultural melting pot ethos of Statue of Liberty fame.
+But xenophobia in America has a long history.

 Here are eight times speaking a foreign language in the U.S. came with consequences.